David Letele: Boxing

 Letele was an accomplished corporate boxer fighting multiple times on Duco Events’ card before turning pro.
-He has his nobility as a professional boxer, public figure and has made unique, prolific or innovative contributions to a field of entertainment as he puts on a character when he is in the ring with a mic, in the media or at the weigh in as the Brown Buttabean.
+He has his nobility as a professional boxer, public figure and has made innovative contributions to a field of entertainment as he puts on a character when he is in the ring with a mic, in the media or at the weigh in as the Brown Buttabean.
 His alias the "Brown Buttabean" is inspired by Eric Esch's Butterbean.
 Letele has received mixed reactions from the media and the general public, calling him Duco's circus act.

 Duco Events created their own title, which is an exact replica from the Rocky film series.
 With this title Letele puts out an open challenge to the locals to fight him at 4x2 minute rounds at a weight limit of 100 kg.
 The added stipulation is that if Leteles opponent knocks him out, they will receive ten thousand dollars.

 Corporate world Champion to professional fighter 2014–2015

 Letele won the title against John Lomu (who is the brother of Jonah Lomu) on 16 October 2014.
 Letele won by TKO in the second round.
 Letele lost the first fight but defended his title for the second time against Waikato Rugby Union Prop Loni Uhila on 6 December 2014.
-Letele won by SD event though a lot of people thought Uhila won.
-The NZPBA recognise Letele's fights from here onwards as professional fights and not corporate fights, even though the rules stayed at corporate rules.
+Letele won by split decision.
+The NZPBA recognise Letele's fights from this point onwards as professional fights and not corporate fights, although the rules stayed at corporate rules.
 In March 2015, fought on the Cairo George vs Nort Beauchamp undercard against Tamati Keefe.
 The bout was for the inaugural King of the Coromandel Heavyweight boxing title.
 Letele won the bout by Unanimous decision.

 On 4 March 2015, the day before his fight against Finau Maka at the weigh in, both fighters got into a fight.
 Letele grabbed Maka on the throat pushing him back, Maka retaliated by tackling him to the ground, however the fight was broken off quickly.
 Letele defended the title for the third time against former Tonga national rugby union team star Finau Maka on 5 March 2015.
 Letele won by TKO in the first round.
 In July 2015, WBA Oceania ranked Letele in their regional ratings.
 Letele defended his title for the fourth and fifth time by fighting two people on the same night.
 This was the only time NZPBA did not recognize Letele's fights as pro bouts since fighting Loni Uhila.
 The NZPBA did not recognizes the two bouts as pro due to both bouts didn't make minimum scheduled time limit of either 4x2 minute rounds or 3x3 minute rounds.
 Both of the bouts were scheduled for 3x2 minute rounds.
 Letele fought the winner of the Christchurch Corporate Boxing Tournament Jae Jae Smith and local Lordly Kaihua.
 Letele won both bouts in the third round by TKO.